Skip to Content

 Endangered Florida Panther

 They live in the Everglades, forests, and swamps of southern Florida.
-We can find them in hardwood hammocks, pinelands, and swamp forests.
-Males have a range of 200 square miles, females 75 square miles.
-In 1982, they chose the Florida panther to be the Florida state animal.
+They can also be found in hardwood hammocks, pinelands, and swamp forests.
+Males have a range of 200 square miles, and females 75 square miles.
+In 1982, the Florida panther was chosen as the state animal.

-Its diet even includes small endangered animals such as mice, rabbits, and waterfowl.
+Its diet includes small endangered animals such as mice, rabbits, and waterfowl.
 It also stalks larger prey, such as white-tailed deer, feral pigs, and storks.
-It became endangered because it has a natural predator in, the American alligator.
-Human encroachment has made it endangered as well.
+It became endangered because it has a natural predator, the American alligator.
+Human encroachment has also made it endangered.

 Oval Pigtoe